ROCm/aomp/docs/SPACKINSTALL.md

 Currently the aomp configuration is not yet in the spack git hub so you must create the spack package first.

 ```
-   cd /tmp
    wget https://github.com/ROCm-Developer-Tools/aomp/blob/master/bin/package.py
    spack create -n aomp -t makefile --force https://github.com/ROCm-Developer-Tools/aomp/releases/download/rel_0.7-5/aomp-0.7-5.tar.gz
-   # The above spack create command will download and start an editor of the spack config file.
-   # With the exception of the sha256 value, copy the contents of the downloaded package.py
-   # into the spack configuration file.
-You may restart this editor with the following command
-   speck edit aomp
+   spack edit aomp
-   sudo spack install aomp
+   spack install aomp
 ```
+The "spack create" command will download and start an editor of a newly created spack config file.
+With the exception of the sha256 value, copy the contents of the downloaded package.py file into into the spack configuration file.
+You may restart this editor with the command "spack edit aomp"

-These commands will only work after a release of aomp and the source tarball for the aomp release has been uploaded to git hub release.
-Depending on your system, these commands could take a very long time.
+Depending on your system, the "spack install aomp" command could take a very long time.
-AOMP will be installed in /usr/local/aomp_<RELEASE> with a symbolic link from /usr/local/aomp to /usr/local/aomp_<RELEASE>
+Unless you set the AOMP environment variable, AOMP will be installed in /usr/local/aomp_<RELEASE> with a symbolic link from /usr/local/aomp to /usr/local/aomp_<RELEASE>.
+Be sure you have write access to /usr/local or set AOMP to a location where you have write access.